 Copper Fox is a Canadian based resource company with a Tier 1 listing on the TSX Venture Exchange (TSX-V: CUU).
 The Company is focused on the exploration and development of copper projects in North America.
-The Company maintains its head office at Suite 650, 340 - 12th Avenue SW, Calgary, Alberta.
+The Company maintains its head office at Suite 650, $340 - 12^{th}$ Avenue SW, Calgary, Alberta.

 Copper Fox's wholly-owned subsidiaries are Desert Fox Copper Inc. ("Desert Fox") and Northern Fox Copper Inc. ("Northern Fox").
-Copper Fox holds, through Desert Fox, the Sombrero Butte Copper Project located in the Bunker Hill District, Pinal Co., Arizona and the Van Dyke Copper Project located in the Globe-Miami District, Gila Co., Arizona.
-Desert Fox has an office in Miami, Arizona to support the Preliminary Economic Assessment ("PEA") being completed on the Van Dyke copper deposit.
-Northern Fox holds the investment in Carmax.
-Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and the Van Dyke oxide copper deposit located in Miami, Arizona.
-Pursuant to the Joint Venture agreement with Teck dated July 15, 2013, among other obligations, Teck is required to fund the first \$60 million in expenditures on the Schaft Creek project.
-As of the date of this MD&A, Teck has incurred less than \$20 million in expenditures.
+Desert Fox has an office in Miami, Arizona and holds the US assets of the company and Northern Fox holds the investment in Carmax.
+Copper Fox's primary assets are its 25% interest in the Schaft Creek Joint Venture ("SCJV") with Teck Resources Limited ("Teck") on the Schaft Creek copper-gold-molybdenum-silver project located in northwestern British Columbia and its 100% owed Van Dyke oxide copper deposit located in Miami, Arizona.

 For corporate and tax planning purposes, the Company established Desert Fox and Northern Fox to manage all future exploration/development activities as well as any equity or working interest acquired in other mineral projects in North America.
-Desert Fox and its wholly-owned subsidiaries, hold mineral tenures located in Pinal County, Arizona

-(the "Sombrero Butte Copper Project" and the "Mineral Mountain Copper Project") and in Gila County, Arizona (the "Van Dyke Copper Project"), all of which are located in the Laramide age porphyry copper belt in Arizona.
+Desert Fox and its wholly-owned subsidiaries, hold mineral tenures located in Pinal County, Arizona (the "Sombrero Butte Copper Project" and the "Mineral Mountain Copper Project") and in Gila County, Arizona (the "Van Dyke Copper Project"), all of which are located in the Laramide age porphyry copper belt in Arizona.
 To date the Company has not earned revenues from any of these activities and is considered to be in the exploration and development stage.